 Additions to Plan Net Position include employer and member contributions and net income from investment activities.
-Member contributions were approximately \$12.4 and \$11.9 million for the years ended June 30, 2022 and 2021, respectively, an annual increase of \$.5 million for fiscal year 2022 and an increase of \$1.1 million for fiscal year 2021.
+Member contributions were approximately \$12.6 and \$12.4 million for the years ended June 30, 2023 and 2022, respectively, an annual increase of \$.2 million for fiscal year 2023 and an increase of \$.5 million for fiscal year 2022.
 The member rate is 12.65% of eligible compensation, set by statute and made on a tax-deferred basis.
 The employer rate is set at 12.65% by statute.
-However, the City has committed to pay 16.39% of eligible payroll beginning in fiscal year 2022.
-Employer contributions were approximately \$14.9 million and \$12.8 million for the years ended June 30, 2022 and 2021.
-The variances between employer and member contributions may be attributed to the increase in employer contributions and significant prior government and military service purchases made by members and contributions not made by members who have been placed on military deployment during the past years.
+However, the City has committed to pay 18.39% of eligible payroll beginning in fiscal year 2023.
+Employer contributions were approximately \$17.6 million and \$14.9 million for the years ended June 30, 2023 and 2022, respectively an annual increase of \$2.7 million for fiscal year 2023 and \$2.2 million in fiscal year 2022.
+The variances between employer and member contributions is mainly attributed to the City's committed increase in employer contributions offset by a minor amount attributable to prior government and military service purchases made by members.

-Net investment losses of approximately \$(85) million during fiscal 2022 and gains of \$135 million during fiscal 2021, resulted in returns of (12.82) % and 25.56%, respectively as measured by Callan, LLC.
-The negative returns in investment income in 2022 were largely the result of all markets performances, with the exception of Real Estate.
-The System performed below its composite benchmark on a relative basis by 153 basis points and performed below the Callan Public Fund Sponsor Database median return by 347 basis points.
-For the 5-year period ended June 30, 2022, the System returns were 5.41% compared to its composite benchmark returns of 5.82% and its actuarial assumed rate of return of 7.00%.
+Net investment gain of approximately \$49.6 million during fiscal 2023 and losses of \$(85) million during fiscal 2022, resulted in returns of 8.80 % and (12.82)%, respectively as measured by Callan, LLC.
+The positive returns in investment income in 2023 were largely the result of all markets performances, with the exception of Real Estate.
+The System performed below its composite benchmark on a relative basis by 4 basis points and performed below the Callan Public Fund Sponsor Database median return by 47 basis points.
+For the 5-year period ended June 30, 2023, the System returns were 5.23% compared to its composite benchmark returns of 5.96% and its actuarial assumed rate of return of 7.00%.

 The most significant deduction from investment income is investment manager fees.
 The System's assets are managed 100% by external investment advisors hired by the Board of Trustees.
 Many of these managers are paid a fee based on the assets under management.
 Some of the active managers are paid a base fee plus the possibility of performance incentive.
-Investment expenses of approximately \$2.8 million for the year ended June 30, 2022 and were approximately \$3 million for the year ended June 30, 2021.
+Investment expenses were approximately \$2.4 million for the year ended June 30, 2023, and were approximately \$2.8 million for the year ended June 30, 2022.